tanerius/Unreal-cpp-boilerplate/README.md

  Below is some info on Unreal Engine lingo and Framework descriptions.

+## Previous Version Info

+Last version compatible with UE4 in this repo was 4.25.
+To keep everyone happy, this versino of the boilerplate can also be found under branch name `release/4.25`.
+All subsequent updates on the main branch would be against the newest engine version.

 ## The Unreal Engine 5 Gameplay Framework

 The Gameplay Framework of Unreal Engine 5 provides a powerful set of classes to build your game.
 Your game can be a shooter, farm simulator, a deep RPG, it does not matter, the framework is very flexible and does some heavy lifting and sets some standards.
 It has a pretty deep integration with the engine so my immediate advice is to stick to these classes instead of trying to ‘roll your own’ game framework as you might with engine’s like Unity3D.
 Understanding this framework is critical in being successful and efficient is building your projects.